 There is a Mississippi Headwaters State Park … and that is NOT where the Mississippi Headwaters is really located?

 These are geography mishaps in my book.
 Ha!

 Itasca State Park – Minnesota

-We came upon this area purely by mistake, and we think it’s such a great area, that we wanted to do a blog about it.
+We came upon this area purely by mistake, and we think it’s such a great area, that we wanted to share the information.

 Their visitors center is set up really well, with a lot of historical signs to read.
 Justin loves history!
 There is a small entrance fee to the park of $7.
 It’s all self service at a small kiosk at the front.
 There is a campground inside the park as well.
 When we were there it was $31 per night.
 We are more into boondocking (disbursed / Free camping) and usually do not stay in paid campgrounds, but from what we saw it looked pretty nice.
 We weren’t allowed beyond a certain point since we weren’t camping there.